-Till now we learn how to give input to arduino/MCU and how to take output as well.
-Even we learn how to display pre-stored messages on LCD screen.
+Till now we learn how to give input to arduino / MCU and how to take the output as well.
+Even we learn how to display pre-stored messages on the LCD screen.
 But that is not the end.
-Isn’t cool if are able to show message not we defined in our program but after uploaded of program as well, like in our computer we are able to type and see the messages in the form of text.
-In this section we will learn 4×3 keypad operating mechanism and then display numbers on screen, this is similar concept we used in keypad phones like Nokia 1100.
+Isn’t cool if we can show the message not defined in our program but after uploading the program as well, like in our computer we are able to type and see the messages in the form of text.
+In this section we will learn 4×3 keypad operating mechanism and then display numbers on screen (4×4 keypad operating mechanism is similar to 4×3), this is a similar concept we used in keypad phones like Nokia 1100.

-Keypad/Keyboard is most widely used as input device.
+Keypad/Keyboard is most widely used as an input device.
 Generally Used with microcontroller and microprocessor based devices.
-In this section we will discuss about “4×3” matrix keypad and its basic understanding is important.
+In this section, we will discuss the “4×3” matrix keypad, its basic understanding is important.
 Here basic refers to its construction and working mechanism of key detection.

 Here R1, R2, R3 & R4 refers to row 1, row 2, row 3 & row 4 respectively and C1, C2 & C3 refers to column 1, column 2 & column 3 respectively.

 OPERATING MECHANISM OF KEYPAD 4X3 [ BUTTON MATRIX CONCEPT]

 We can see clearly there are 12 numbers and/or characters and 12 push-buttons (switch).
 Each push-button is associated with each number or character.